 ans = 560 4

 Even though these data are four-dimensional, and cannot be easily visualized, kmeans enables you to investigate whether a group structure exists in them.
 Call kmeans with k, the desired number of clusters, equal to 3.
-For this example, specify the city block distance measure, and use the default starting method of initializing centroids from randomly selected data points.
+For this example, specify the city block distance measure, and use the default k-means++ algorithm for cluster center initialization.